 To know if you need copyediting or line editing, think about the current state of your manuscript.
 If it is pretty polished and you’re not looking to make changes to the plot, characterization, or style, copyediting is perfect.
-If, on the other hand, you’d really like some feedback about higher-level elements such as pacing, dialogue, plot flow, believability, consistency, and so on, you will love the extra insight offered by a line edit.
+On the other hand, if you’d really like some feedback about higher-level elements such as pacing, dialogue, plot flow, and so on, you will love the extra insight offered by a line edit.

 I’ve already had a line edit.
 Do I still need a copyedit?

 If you’ve already had a line edit, you may be wondering why you still need a copyedit.
-Well, after a line edit, many writers make substantial changes to their manuscript—and it’s really easy to insert additional mechanical errors during those revisions.
-A final copyedit can not only polish up any new sections but also offer you peace of mind before you release your book into the wild
+Well, after a line edit, many writers make substantial changes to their manuscript.
+Thus, it’s really easy to insert additional mechanical errors during those revisions.
+Therefore, a final copyedit can not only polish up any new sections but also offer you peace of mind before you release your book into the wild

 How do I know if my project needs copyediting or proofreading?

-Knowing if your project needs copyediting or proofreading is actually pretty straightforward: If your manuscript is still a Word document, if you’re still fiddling around with minor changes, if you still might change a chapter title or a bit of dialogue, you’re looking for a copyedit.
-If your project is already laid out for publication as a PDF and you just need a sharp pair of eyes to spot any lingering typographical errors, misplaced punctuation marks, or missing words, you need a proofreader.
+Knowing if your project needs copyediting or proofreading is actually pretty straightforward.
+If your manuscript is still a Word document or you’re still fiddling around with minor changes, you’re looking for a copyedit.
+On the other hand, perhaps your project is already laid out for publication as a PDF.
+If so, and you just need a sharp pair of eyes to spot any lingering typographical errors, misplaced punctuation marks, or missing words, you need a proofreader.
 Don’t worry—our editors can handle both!

 What is the difference between a copy editor and a proofreader?

 The main difference between a copy editor and a proofreader is what they pay attention to during their reviews.
-A copy editor carefully combs your manuscript, correcting and explaining all grammatical, punctuation, usage, or spelling errors, right down to suggesting the best variant for words with more than one correct spelling.
-A proofreader is looking for typographical errors and any small mechanical mistakes that slipped through the net.
-Even with these differences, there is considerable professional overlap between copy editors and proofreaders—both love words and books, are good with detail, and can spot typos from twenty feet away on a cloudy day.
+A copy editor carefully combs your manuscript, correcting and explaining all grammatical, punctuation, usage, or spelling errors, right down to suggesting the best choice for words with more than one correct spelling.
+However, a proofreader is looking for typographical errors and any small mechanical mistakes that slipped through the net.
+Even with these differences, there is considerable professional overlap between copy editors and proofreaders.
+Both love words and books, are good with detail, and can spot typos from twenty feet away on a cloudy day.

 Hold up!
 Is it copyediting?
 Or copy editing?